AlmudenaMM/My-project-Getting-and-Cleaning-Data-/README.md

   * "Info": General information about the data

-  * "Codebook.pdf": A codebook of the data, with specified information about the variables of the data
+  * "Codebook.docx": A codebook of the data, with specified information about the variables of the data

   * "run_analysis.R": The R script created to do the following,